ECAutomationProjectsAI/4DGS_VibeCoded/README.md

 - --resize W H: Downscale frames to reduce GPU memory use during training.
 - --start/--end: Trim the time range for quicker experiments.
 - --extract-every K: Subsample frames to reduce temporal density.
-- --camera-names: Provide names for multi-video inputs to map each stream to cam folders.
+- Folder-only input: Provide a directory with videos; camera names are derived from filenames.
 - --skip_colmap: Skip COLMAP if it is not available; simple poses will be generated.

 #### Multi-View Video Processing (Recommended)